fbef0102/Game-Private_Plugin/Plugin_插件/Items_物品/ItemTracking/readme.md

 					"molotov"		"1" // Randomly Remove molotovs until 1 molotov left in start safe area (-1=No Limit;0=Remove All, use cvar "molotov_start_area_limit" if no keyvalue)
 					"vomitjar"		"1" // Randomly Remove vomitjars until 1 vomitjar left in start safe area (-1=No Limit;0=Remove All, use cvar "vomitjar_start_area_limit" if no keyvalue)
 				}
-				"ItemLimits_EndArea" // control items in end safe area & final area {
+				"ItemLimits_EndArea" // control items in end safe area & in final area {
-					"pain_pills"	"2" // Randomly remove pills until 2 pills left in end safe area & final area (-1=No Limit;0=Remove All, use cvar "pills_end_area_limit" if no keyvalue)
+					"pain_pills"	"2" // Randomly remove pills until 2 pills left in end safe area & in final area (-1=No Limit;0=Remove All, use cvar "pills_end_area_limit" if no keyvalue)
-					"adrenaline"	"2" // Randomly Remove adrenalines until 2 adrenalines left in end safe area & final area (-1=No Limit;0=Remove All, use cvar "adrenaline_end_area_limit" if no keyvalue)
+					"adrenaline"	"2" // Randomly Remove adrenalines until 2 adrenalines left in end safe area & in final area (-1=No Limit;0=Remove All, use cvar "adrenaline_end_area_limit" if no keyvalue)
-					"first_aid_kit"	"4" // Randomly Remove kits until 4 kits left in end safe area & final area (-1=No Limit;0=Remove All, use cvar "kits_end_area_limit" if no keyvalue)
+					"first_aid_kit"	"4" // Randomly Remove kits until 4 kits left in end safe area & in final area (-1=No Limit;0=Remove All, use cvar "kits_end_area_limit" if no keyvalue)
-					"defibrillator"	"2" // Randomly Remove defibrillators until 2 defibrillators left in end safe area & final area (-1=No Limit;0=Remove All, use cvar "defib_end_area_limit" if no keyvalue)
+					"defibrillator"	"2" // Randomly Remove defibrillators until 2 defibrillators left in end safe area & in final area (-1=No Limit;0=Remove All, use cvar "defib_end_area_limit" if no keyvalue)
-					"pipe_bomb"		"1" // Randomly Remove pipebombs until 1 pipe_bomb left in end safe area & final area (-1=No Limit;0=Remove All, use cvar "pipebomb_end_area_limit" if no keyvalue)
+					"pipe_bomb"		"1" // Randomly Remove pipebombs until 1 pipe_bomb left in end safe area & in final area (-1=No Limit;0=Remove All, use cvar "pipebomb_end_area_limit" if no keyvalue)
-					"molotov"		"1" // Randomly Remove molotovs until 1 molotov left in end safe area & final area (-1=No Limit;0=Remove All, use cvar "molotov_end_area_limit" if no keyvalue)
+					"molotov"		"1" // Randomly Remove molotovs until 1 molotov left in end safe area & in final area (-1=No Limit;0=Remove All, use cvar "molotov_end_area_limit" if no keyvalue)
-					"vomitjar"		"1" // Randomly Remove vomitjars until 1 vomitjar left in end safe area & final area (-1=No Limit;0=Remove All, use cvar "vomitjar_end_area_limit" if no keyvalue)
+					"vomitjar"		"1" // Randomly Remove vomitjars until 1 vomitjar left in end safe area & in final area (-1=No Limit;0=Remove All, use cvar "vomitjar_end_area_limit" if no keyvalue)
 				}
 			}
 		}